 Unbranded silicone toe spreaders

 We sell these ourselves.
 This is probably one of the most common models offered by many suppliers/brands only in different colors.
-Having a ‘one size fits most’ proposition plus a much more attractive price point (15 Euros) they put foot health in reach for everybody.
+Having a ‘one size fits most’ proposition plus a much more attractive price point (15,95 USD) they put foot health in reach for everybody.
 So how do they work?

 They sit around all toes with a thin silicone band.
 The silicone used is extremely soft and very pliable/stretchy.
 You might think the material can snap easily but it won’t because of the stretch.
 The spacers are made of the same silicone so these also feel soft to the touch.
 Don’t let that fool you, they give your toes a proper workout.

-The softness of the silicone make these toe spreaders our go-to tool to wear inside shoes.
+The softness makes these silicone toe separators our go-to tool to wear inside shoes.
 Compared to CorrectToes they feel much more ‘forgiving’ with a better fit in almost every pair of shoes with a wide toe-box.
 Being able to have toe correction while walking or performing other activities is the ultimate way to re-wire your brain and improve toe-function.

 If you don’t have very functional shoes, try to wear the toe spreaders in and around the house with some toe-socks.
 You can even wear them inside regular socks, a nice extra if you don’t have a collection of toe-socks yet.
 We do believe toe-socks improve the experience with unbranded silicone toe spreaders.
 Simply because the silicone used can give a slightly sticky feel which some may find a little off-putting.
 Just like the other two you can easily rinse these toe spreaders off or wash them with some mild soap.

 If you’re opting for a serious stretch, YogaToes are the way to go.
 They are simple to use and great for a toe-workout when you’re actually relaxing.
 If you’re just starting out on the foot health path, the unbranded silicone ones are affordable while also being multi-functional.
-Using them while moving will jumpstart your progress to foot health.
+As already stated the ones from The Sole Show are the durable option if you can get your hands on them that is.
+Using the last two while moving will jumpstart your progress to foot health.
 Wear them inside regular socks and no-one will notice you’re working your feet!

 One final note on this subject.
 As with any new habit or training tool, it’s important to take things slow.
 Your body will tell you when its had enough or when it’s time to back off.
 Improvement comes by walking the fine line of just the right amount of stimulation, not too much, not too little.
 Some discomfort is okay, but when you experience pain, always back off.